NexPlayer/Unity-SDK/basic/quickstart-guide.md

 ## NexPlayer

-NexPlayer is our full-featured example player.
+NexPlayer™ is our full-featured example player.

 ### Setup the NexPlayer™ Video Player